 In the hair relaxer class action, uterine cancer cases are expected to fall within the highest settlement tier due to compelling scientific evidence establishing a causal link between hair relaxer use and uterine cancer (as demonstrated in the Sister Study).
 Additionally, uterine cancer is deemed a more serious injury when compared to uterine fibroids or endometriosis.

 Our attorneys estimate that the settlement compensation for hair relaxer-related uterine cancer cases may range from $300,000 to $1,750,000.
 The wide range in this estimated value is due to the fact that individual uterine cancer cases may be valued differently based on specific circumstances surrounding each case.
-We think a successful ovarian cancer case could have a settlement value of $400,000 to $750,000.
+We think a successful ovarian cancer case could have an average settlement value of $150,000 to $450,000 if things go as planned.
 The value for ovarian cancer cases is lower because the causation evidence is not as strong.

 Contact Us About a Hair Relaxer Lawsuit